Isaac Olson

-Isaac Olson (born 1 June 2000) is a Canadian rugby union player, currently playing for the New England Free Jacks of Major League Rugby (MLR) and the Canada national team.
+Isaac Kenneth Olson (born 1 July 2000) is a Canadian rugby union player, currently playing for the New England Free Jacks of Major League Rugby (MLR) and the Canada national team.
 His preferred position is wing.

+Early life

+A native of Vernon, British Columbia, Olson played rugby through high school at Fulton Secondary School where he also played American football and basketball.
+Following his graduation in 2018, Olson began playing club rugby with Coldstream Rugby Club and Okanagan RFC.

 Professional career

+Olson would play for the Pacific Pride Academy before joining the MLR.

 Olson signed for Major League Rugby side New England Free Jacks for the 2022 Major League Rugby season.